 Adult day care centers are community-based options that have become fairly common.
 They provide a wide range of social and support services in a group setting.
 Most adult day care centers are set up in either churches or community centers.
 Adult day cares are commonly used to care for people who need supervision and help with activities of daily living (for example, patients with dementia) while primary caregivers are at work.
 They may also serve as a form of respite (or a "break") for caregivers.

-Providers of adult day care may offer a variety of services, ranging from simple non-skilled custodial care to more advanced skilled services.
-For example, a registered nurse may be available for on-site health services, clinical assessment and monitoring, and to help with medication management.
-In general, custodial adult day care is not covered by Medicare, although some costs may be covered by Medicaid or other insurers.
+Providers of adult day care may offer a variety of services, ranging from basic non-medical care to more advanced medical services.
+For example, a registered nurse may be available for on-site health services, medical assessment and monitoring, and to help with medication management.
+In general, adult day care is not covered by Medicare, although some costs may be covered by Medicaid or other insurers.